ZoetropeLabs/zoetrope.io/_careers/software-engineer.md

 5. Teamwork skills

 **It’s desirable that you have *some* of the following skills:**
-1. Electronics/Robotics experience
+1. Good knowledge of Django (and Django rest framework)
-2. 3D printing knowledge
+2. Electronics/Robotics experience
 3. C/C++ or Javascript experience
 4. Experience of app development
 5. Linux skills